-With this pattern of hormonal release, it becomes extremely addictive, within the body and the mind.
+With this pattern of hormonal release, it becomes extremely addictive within the body and the mind.

 After the trauma bond has been created, it’s hard to stay away from the narcissist as you lose the intensity of these hormones.
 You may find you mistake yourself for being in love with the narcissist when you are not.
-It’s worse it’s a chemical and emotional bonding to the narcissist.
+It’s worse.
+It’s a chemical and emotional bonding to the narcissist.
 You become dependent on them as a direct result of the abuse and inconsistency.

-It’s the cycle of hormones your body and mind have become so used to and after being so conditioned by the narcissist you’re hooked.
+It’s the cycle of hormones your body and mind have become so used to, and after being so conditioned by the narcissist, you’re hooked.
 It’s an addiction to the cycle rather than the person.

 When you look at the facts and find them, you’ll probably no longer respect them.
-You don’t trust them, you may fear them.
+You don’t trust them.
+You may fear them.
 You don’t like how they behave.
 You’ll probably not have much in common with them.
 This is not love.
 You don’t want the narcissist because you love them.
-It’s the trauma bond and conditioning of your subconscious mind, that being in any form of relationship with them has now caused.
+It’s the trauma bond and conditioning of your subconscious mind that being in any form of relationship with them has now caused.
 You may think the narcissist will change.
 This is to try and justify to yourself why you take them back.
 You need to realise this to break free, and A narcissist will never change.

 You need to start living in reality.
 Accept the truth.
 Look at it for what it is.
-It’ll never change.
-You need to acknowledge that someone who loved and cared would not constantly treat you this way.
+They’ll never change.
+You need to acknowledge that someone who loved and cared for you would not continuously treat you this way.
 They will not change.
 You need to realise that you do not love them.
-You have empathy and emotions you’re allowed to be upset and grieve, in fact, that’s a vital part of the healing process from the trauma bond.
+You have empathy and emotions.
+You’re allowed to be upset and grieve.
+In fact, that’s a vital part of the healing process from the trauma bond.
 You’re losing something that was once valuable to you.
-Even if that person you first met never actually existed, just a narcissist hiding behind the mask.
-Like a vampire hiding from the sun.
-A narcissist will draw every bit of your energy emotions and personality always from you often leaving you empty.
-That’s ok it happened because you’re a good person that likes to see the best in everyone, But what can you do about an empty glass.
+Even if that person you first met never actually existed, just a narcissist hiding behind the mask, like a vampire hiding from the sun.
+A narcissist will draw every bit of your energy, emotions and personality away from you, often leaving you feeling empty.
+That’s ok.
+It happened because you’re a genuine person that likes to see the best in everyone, But what can you do about an empty glass.
 Yes, you can fill it back up.
 A building starts with foundations.
-You can build yours again, with more knowledge than you had before.
+You can build yours again with more knowledge than you had before.
 Turn you into a better you.

 Feel how you feel now if it’s hurting you, your children or your family.
 If this is how you felt last year and you gave it another go, you know it didn’t work because here you are again.
-You can, and you will break this cycle and when you do your life will be amazing.
+You can, and you will break this cycle, and when you do, your life will be amazing.
 Others have done it, and so can you.

 Take each day as it comes.
 Start by living in the moment.
 Baby steps to help you get to where you want to be.
 You will feel better soon enough, and before you know it, you’ll feel great.

 You also have empathy, so it’s ok that you wanted to help them change and be a good person.
 There is nothing wrong with you.
-But you do however need to realise that, you tried, you gave it your all, it’s breaking you, and you’re no longer a happy, confident person and you need to walk away from the narcissist forever.
+But you do, however, need to realise that you tried, you gave it your all, it’s breaking you, and you’re no longer a happy, confident person, and you need to walk away from the narcissist forever.
 Then you need to put all that effort you put into trying to help them.
 That effort needs to be put into helping you.
 Yes, you can change.
-You changed who you once were for the narcissist so you can change to who you want to be now.
+You changed who you once were for the narcissist, so you can change to who you want to be now.

-Make a list of fantasy then write the reality it helps
+Make a list of fantasy, then write the reality.
+It helps

 Reality “ They cheated.”